 *A military ID that does not have a signature must be accompanied by a second form of ID that bears your signature.

-- You must bring the issue to the attention of a test center staff member or proctor immediately so they can reboot the computer for you.
-You will not lose any answers already entered, nor will you lose any examination time—the computer system stores all your answers instantly.
-After rebooting, the computer screen will return exactly to where you were working before the malfunction, both in terms of your responses and the time remaining in the examination.
+You must bring the issue to the attention of a test administrator (TA) or proctor immediately so they can reboot the computer.
+Because the computer system stores all your answers instantly, you will not lose any answers already entered, nor will you lose any examination time.
+After rebooting, the computer screen will return to exactly where you were working before the malfunction, both in terms of your responses and the time remaining in the examination.

-If the issue is not resolved to your satisfaction, you must contact NBOME Client Services within 10 calendar days of the examination date and provide credible, verifiable written evidence of the adverse testing condition in order for the NBOME to investigate the incident.
-We will acknowledge your email in a timely manner and will then investigate and contact you with a resolution.
+If the issue is not resolved to your satisfaction, you must contact Client Services at firstname.lastname@example.org or 866-479-6828 within 10 calendar days of the examination date.
+You must provide credible, verifiable, written evidence of the adverse testing condition in order for the NBOME to investigate the incident.
+We will acknowledge your email in a timely manner and will investigate and contact you with a resolution.

-- Are there any penalties for late registration or cancellation of an examination or tardiness on the day of the exam?
+Are there any penalties for the cancellation of an examination or tardiness on the day of the exam?

 Scores and Transcripts

-- What types of score reports will my school and I receive from my COMLEX-USA cognitive examinations?
+What types of score reports will my school and I receive for my COMLEX-USA exam?

-- The student score report will provide 3-digit standard score and a pass/fail designation.
+For Levels 2-CE and 3, the student score report will provide a three-digit standard score and a pass/fail designation.
 Percentile rank will not be reported because candidates will be taking the examination throughout the year.
 Following completion of the annual testing cycle, you can look up your percentile rank in relation to others in the same cohort using the COMLEX-USA Percentile Score Converter.
-You will also be provided with a graphical performance profile according to the COMLEX-USA blueprint.
+You will also be provided with a graphical formative performance profile according to the COMLEX-USA blueprint.

-Because computer-based COMLEX-USA examinations are administered continuously throughout the year, osteopathic medical schools will receive school annual reports after the testing cycle is completed.
-The annual school reports include school information compared with the national performance.
+Because COMLEX-USA examinations are administered continuously throughout the year, schools and colleges will receive a report after the testing cycle is completed.
+This report compares a school’s information with national performance.